spamegg1/abstract-thinking/README.md

 - Realizing the syntax.
 Capturing syntax in a precise way.
 - Minimal assumptions that are taken for granted as a starting point, because they are self-evident.
-- Similarities to reductionist / atomic thinking (see below).
+- Similarities to reductionist / atomic thinking.

 # Ways of thinking